 Two years ago, I didn’t even know how to write an article, interview a person, edit an article and certainly did not know how to run an organization.
 Now, I sit in the newsroom in Kyser 227 leading a newspaper that has fostered Pulitzer writers, Hall of Famers, politicians, professors and alumni that have grown because of this paper.
 It feels weird to be in this position.

 I don’t know how to explain it, but this paper is my saving grace.
-Without the interest and the stubbornness of me wanting to join two years ago I wouldn’t have realized what I wanted to be a journalist; a storyteller.
+Without the interest and the stubbornness of me wanting to join two years ago I wouldn’t have realized that I wanted to be a journalist; a storyteller.

 For someone who wasn’t born in the United States, I never thought I could have these types of opportunities.
 I’ve always felt that I’m just a number to reach diversity quotas or simply not good enough because I wasn’t born American.
 Yet, when I walked in the doors of the newsroom when I toured Northwestern State University of Louisiana, I felt at home.